 Again, Kubernetes and Docker work together to provide a holistic way to build, test, run, orchestrate and manage containers.

 Another frequently asked question is this: “Can teams use Kubernetes without Docker, and vice versa?”
 The answer to both questions is “Yes.”

 As Kubernetes is a container orchestrator, it needs a container runtime to orchestrate.
 Kubernetes is most commonly used with Docker, but it also can be used with any container runtime.
 For example, RunC, cri-o and Containerd are other container runtimes that teams can deploy with Kubernetes.
 Likewise, Docker can be used without Kubernetes.

 Learning Kubernetes versus learning Docker

 To learn Docker, teams need to learn about containers, and everything that goes with them.
 The most difficult aspect is the networking, which is the same networking infrastructure as the host OS.
 Docker tutorials and self-guided classes are available online from the company.

 Kubernetes has more components to learn than Docker.
 First, teams have to understand container platforms—Docker or others—then second, container orchestration.
 Kubernetes uses its own YAML, API, and client definitions, and each is different from Docker’s, so must be learned as well.

 VMware offers KubeAcademy from VMware (formerly known as Kubernetes Academy Brought to You by VMware).
 This is a free, product-agnostic Kubernetes and cloud native technology education platform.
 It provides an accessible, self-paced, learning path to advance skill sets along the Kubernetes journey.

-VMware Pivotal Labs is another way to engage with Kubernetes.
-Pivotal Labs works with teams to build apps, modernize apps and develop platforms while empowering them to learn about Kubernetes and related technologies.
+VMware Tanzu Labs is another way to engage with Kubernetes.
+Tanzu Labs works with teams to build apps, modernize apps and develop platforms while empowering them to learn about Kubernetes and related technologies.